vmallet/ida-plugins/README.md

 * [IDA-String-Reference-Locator](https://github.com/praydog/IDA-String-Reference-Locator-Plugin): Finds all first occurring string references near another reference.<br>
 _Updated: 2021 12 16 &nbsp;&nbsp; Language: C++_

+* [IDA Taco](https://github.com/jjo-sec/idataco): Bring Cuckoo Sandbox-generated output into IDA Pro to assist in reverse engineering malware as well as combining some commonly used tools into one UI.<br>
+_Updated: 2016 06 14 &nbsp;&nbsp; Language: Python_

 * [IDATag](https://github.com/thalium/idatag): Tag explorer for IDA Pro.
 The plugin leverages IDA as a platform to map, explore, and visualize collected tags.
 Tags can come from multiple sources such as IDA itself or different other clients.<br>
 _Updated: 2019 07 19 &nbsp;&nbsp; Language: C++_